charleybolton/sparta-further-deployment-methods/docker/docker-sparta-app-site/README.md

 ## Stage 1: Containerising the Application

 The Sparta Node.js test app runs on Node v20 and serves three key pages:

 - Homepage (`localhost:3000`)
 - Blog posts page (`localhost:3000/posts`)
 - Fibonacci page (`localhost:3000/fibonacci/{index}`)

 The `/posts` route connects to a MongoDB database to display seeded data.
-Before seeding, this route appears blank with “Cannot GET /posts”, indicating the connection is successful but no data exists yet.
+Before seeding, only the page header is visible, indicating the connection is successful but no data exists yet.

 ---